Skip to contents

 Helper function gap_text

-This helper function is designed to generate a formatted string describing a gap in Rmd content, where the answer is a string/character:
+This helper function is designed to generate a formatted string describing a gap in Rmd content, where the answer is a string:

 gap2 <- gap_text(gap_text(c("Bildungsportal Sachsen", "Bildungs Portal Sachsen"),